2024–25 Slovenská hokejová liga season

 The 2024–25 TIPOS SHL season was the 32nd season of the Slovenská hokejová liga (second Slovak league).
 The league was officially known as 'TIPOS SHL' due to sponsorship by the TIPOS national lottery.
 The regular season ran from 19 September 2024 to 5 March 2025.
-HC 21 Prešov finished atop the standings.
+HC Prešov finished atop the standings.
 The postseason ran from 8 March to 24 April 2025.
-HC 21 Prešov defeated the HK MŠK Indian Žiar nad Hronom 4 games to 1 for the league championship.